Welcome to the Hamlet of Strathcorbie

 Other FAQ

 Are these events family-friendly?
-Yes, we welcome people of all ages, including families.
-Please note that certain activities, such as martial activities, are age-restricted for safety reasons, and all minors must be attended by a legal guardian or other responsible adult at all times.
+Yes, we welcome people of all ages, including families, however ALL minors must be attended by a legal guardian or other responsible adult at all times.
+Do note that martial activities (particularly heavy combat and sword fencing) are age-restricted for safety reasons.

 I’d like to come along to a training day/event, do I need to provide my own gear?
-We have a small amount of garb, armour, and feastware available for the use of newcomers and group members.
+We have a small amount of spare fencing kit, as well as garb and feastware available for the use of newcomers and group members.
 Please let us know in advance if you wish to join in a local event and would like to borrow some items.

 My school/community group is holding a medieval history event – can we hire/borrow your equipment?
 None of the items owned by the Shire of Strathcorbie are available for use outside of Shire activities.
 Please speak directly with individual members if you would like to borrow a privately-owned item.